 Minor in Environmental Management

 Energy is a vital driver of any society, and our world increasingly is learning the close connections between energy and success or failure.
 This minor draws a focus on the technical and societal issues involved with energy as a resource.
 Students learn both technical skill sets and integrative thinking that complements their major disciplines of study.
-Particularly attractive to those interested in environment, design, and policy fields such as Architecture, Geography, Geology, Industry & Technology, Landscape Architecture, [fill in your favorite name-change for NREM], Political Science, Sociology, and Urban Planning.
+Particularly attractive to those interested in environment, design, and policy fields such as Architecture, Geography, Geology, Industry & Technology, Landscape Architecture, NREM, Political Science, Sociology, and Urban Planning.
 This 21-credit minor includes 9 credits in ‘core' classes and the remainder distributed across three groups of carefully-selected electives.
 Advising for the minor in Energy is housed in Department of Natural Resources and Environmental Management.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241